-Whether you watch the video or listen to this podcast episode, you’ll be fascinated by Cathy Duffy’s stories and learn more about the history of homeschooling and education.
+Whether you watch the videos or listen to the podcast episodes, you’ll be fascinated by Cathy Duffy’s stories and learn more about the history of homeschooling and education.

 After clicking play, use the search button to quickly find anything that was mentioned in this conversation with Cathy Duffy.

-In Our Interview with Cathy Duffy You’ll Learn…
+In Our First Interview with Cathy Duffy, You’ll Learn…

 - About the roots of her website, Cathy Duffy Reviews.
 Hint, it started before the internet.